Aesseus/MRQ-beta/MRQ/README.md

 This is a .NET Multi-platform App UI (MAUI) project built for Android, iOS, and Windows platforms.
 The application aims to provide a user-friendly interface for tracking emissions, calculating offsets, and visualizing data through interactive charts.

+## Project Description

+This app is designed to help individuals and businesses track their carbon emissions and calculate offsets to reduce their environmental impact.
+By providing a user-friendly interface and powerful data visualization tools, the app makes it easy for users to understand their carbon footprint and take action to reduce it.

 ## Tech Stack

 - **.NET MAUI**: A cross-platform framework for building native mobile and desktop applications using C# and XAML.